k21971/CrecelleHack/doc/variantfixes.md

 - The deferred Goblin King boss is now a potential unique monster spawn.

+## Items
+- Dented pots have been renamed to Yendorian Bascinets.

 ## Floor Coating System
 - Added ice as a floor coating.